 How do I choose the right facility?

 The U.S. Dept of Health & Human Services, Eldercare Locator suggests assessing facilities based on accreditation, staff qualifications, and available services.
-In addition, current best practices recommend evaluating facilities based on their adoption of advanced assistive technologies, AI-driven support, and ergonomic or inclusive design approaches.[12]
+In addition, best practices now recommend evaluating facilities based on their adoption of innovative assistive technologies, such as AI-driven mobility support, autonomous aids, digital accessibility features, and smart environment controls—elements that support independence and safety.[7]

 What assistance is included in the base price?